Why are we really resistant to change - Dominick Hussey

 In the past, I would outwardly say I understood but inwardly roll my eyes in frustration.

-Why would somebody choose to feel terrible even though they knew if they didn’t eat wheat they would feel better?
+Why would somebody feel terrible even though they knew they would feel better if they didn’t eat wheat?

-In the book, the author describes how obese people do not want to lose weight because they gain a psychological benefit of being that way.
+In the book, the author describes how higher-weight people do not want to lose weight because they gain the psychological benefit of being that way.

-For example, one child felt more comfortable being heavy because it stopped other kids bullying him.
+For example, one child felt more comfortable being heavy because it stopped others from bullying him.

-This is, of course, a relatively extreme example of why someone would be resistant to change but my sense is that the same idea can be applied to anyone resisting change.
+This is a relatively extreme example of why someone would resist change, but I sense that the same idea can be applied to anyone resisting change.

 It begs to ask a deeper question.